List of The Larry Sanders Show episodes

-The HBO television series The Larry Sanders Show, starring Garry Shandling, began on August 15, 1992, and aired its series finale on May 31, 1998.
-Six seasons were filmed, 90 episodes in total.
+The American sitcom television series The Larry Sanders Show, starring Garry Shandling, premiered on HBO on August 15, 1992, and aired its series finale on May 31, 1998.
+Six seasons and 90 episodes were filmed in total.
 The complete series is available on Region 1 DVD, released by Shout Factory, and seasons 1 and 2 are available on Region 2, released by Sony/Mediumrare.
 Various compilations are also available worldwide.

 Shortly after Garry Shandling's death, HBO announced it had earlier completed a deal with Shandling to make the series available on their streaming services.

 This list is ordered by the episodes' original air dates.